 The power of midlife crisis symptoms

 So the crisis might not be so related to age.
-The symptoms can be taken as a ‘wake-up-call’.
-All midlife crisis symptoms have a sense of unfullfilled potential.
-And then there is a basic choise: Do I settle?
-Or do I step-up?
+The symptoms can be taken as a ‘wake-up call’.
+All midlife crisis symptoms have a sense of unfulfilled potential.
+And then there is a basic choice: Do I settle?
+Or do I step up?

 And here is an opportunity to not settle by the means of gratitude and mediocrity.
 In our Black Sheep Community, we stimulate people to step up!
 Step up your game!
 Go and fulfill your potential.
 That is what it is there for!

 Would you rather settle?
-The do not make an account for the Black Sheep Community.
+They do not make an account for the Black Sheep Community.